razeware/einstein/readme.md

 ```

 ```
-//Subject: Element to define a subject
+Subject: Element to define a subject

 {
   "elementClass": "light-green-1",